vbe0201/vbe0201.github.io/content/posts/foolproof-but-not-threadsafe-guide-to-async-await-in-python.md

 minio.run(main())
 ```

 The power of convenient abstractions, huh?
-But that is it for today.
+But that is it for this post.

 ## Conclusion